Disclosure: Anglican Watch editor Eric Bonetti is a former member of Grace Episcopal Church.

 In other words, Turner’s return, the parish’s concern about reconciliation with her (despite the fact that Turner is the bad actor, not the church), and her unwarranted severance package all underscore the denomination’s toxic clericalism.

-Further, these factors emphasize that, while the church gasses about scarce resources, it has money to burn when it comes to protecting the status quo—even though the church is indifferent to its own misconduct in other situations.
+Further, these factors emphasize that, while the church gasses on about scarce resources, it has money to burn when it comes to protecting the status quo—even though the church is indifferent to its own misconduct in other situations.

 More of the same